2010 NCAA Division I women's basketball tournament: Tournament procedure

-Pending any changes to the format, a total of 64 teams will enter the 2010 tournament.
-32 automatic bids shall be awarded to each program that wins their conference's tournament.
-The remaining 36 bids are "at-large", with selections extended by the NCAA Selection Committee.
+The field consisted of 64 teams for the 17th consecutive season.
+Thirty automatic bids were awarded to each program that wins their conference's tournament, with a 31st automatic bid going to the regular season champion of the Ivy League.
+The remaining 33 bids were "at-large", with selections extended by the NCAA Selection Committee.

 The tournament is split into four regional tournaments, and each regional has teams seeded from 1 to 16, with the committee ostensibly making every region as comparable to the others as possible.
 The top-seeded team in each region plays the #16 team, the #2 team plays the #15, etc. (meaning where the two seeds add up to 17, that team will be assigned to play another).

-The basis for the subregionals returned to the approach used between 1982 and 2002; the top sixteen teams, as chosen in the bracket selection process, hosted the first two rounds on campus.

 The Selection Committee will also seed the entire field from 1 to 64.

 Notable events

 The top seeded Tennessee Lady Vols faced the Baylor Lady Bears in the Memphis Regional semifinals.
 This was a rematch of the season open for the two teams, a game won by Tennessee 74–65.
 Earlier in March, the freshman center for Baylor, Brittney Griner had broken the nose of Jordan Barncastle in a game against Texas Tech, which resulted in Griner playing more tentative, concerned about drawing attention to the referees.
 She was not tentative in the game against the Lady Vols, scoring 27 points and recording ten blocks.
 Despite her performance, Tennessee led by five points with under eight minutes to go in the game.
 Baylor then went on a 21–1 run to take a 15-point lead, and command of the game.
 Baylor won 77–62 to advance to the regional finals.